Financial Aid and Scholarships

 State Vocational Rehabilitation Service

 Students with disabilities may qualify for educational assistance through the Montana Department of Social and Rehabilitation Service.
-In Billings they can be contacted at (406) 248-4801.
+Located in Billings, they can be contacted at (406) 248-4801.

 Veterans’ Benefits

 Students may apply for veterans’ educational benefits through the Veterans Administration.
-Information can be obtained from the campus Veteran's and Military Success Center, 406-657-2968, located in COE 106 or the student’s local office of the Veterans Administration.
+Information can be obtained from the MSUB Military and Veterans Success Center, 406-657-2968, located in COE 106 or the student’s local office of the Veterans Administration.

 Tribal Grants

-Assistance is available to many American Indian students through Tribal Higher Education Offices.
-The award limits are based on the student’s need and the availability of funds.
+Assistance is available to many American Indian students through the various tribal higher education offices.
+The award limits are based on the student’s need and the availability of tribal funds.
 Further information may be obtained by contacting the student’s tribe or the tribal higher education office.

 More Financial Aid Information